VolrakRutra/awesome-visual-art/README.md

 [Artstation](https://www.artstation.com/) - Mostly for pros, but some beginners are on there too

+[Pixilart](https://www.pixilart.com/) - Online pixel art community, also an online pixel art editor

 ## Tools
 ### 2D

-[PhotoPea](https://www.photopea.com/) - A free Photoshop alternative that runs in your browser
+:free: :computer: [PhotoPea](https://www.photopea.com/) - A free Photoshop alternative that runs in your browser

-[GIMP](https://www.gimp.org/) - A free Photoshop alternative that doesn't run in your browser (and is hated by many but is actually not that bad and has improved dramatically over the past few years - don't bash it till you try it!)
+:free: [GIMP](https://www.gimp.org/) - A free Photoshop alternative that doesn't run in your browser (and is hated by many but is actually not that bad and has improved dramatically over the past few years - don't bash it till you try it!)

+#### Pixel Art

+:free: :computer: [Pixilart](https://www.pixilart.com/) - Online pixel art editor, also an online pixel art community

 ### 3D

 :free: [Blender](https://www.blender.org/) - The best 3D program, change my mind

+:free: [Neobarok](http://neobarok.com/) - Unorthodox, but may be what you are looking for!

+:free: [MagicaVoxel](http://ephtracy.github.io/) - For all your voxel needs!